 Sewage Nuisance Abatement and Remedition Plan

-The Sewage Nuisance Abatement and Remediation Plan (SNARP) is a program that allows homeowners and Public Health Sanitarians to develop a plan that will eliminate a sewage nuisance due to a failing septic system.
-The SNARP program provides homeowners with an opportunity to gradually make improvements to their system and possibly avoid or delay a full replacement of the septic system.
+The Sewage Nuisance Abatement and Remediation Plan (SNARP) allows homeowners and Clermont County Public Health to create a plan together to eliminate a sewage nuisance due to a failing septic system.
+The SNARP program allows homeowners to gradually make improvements to their system and possibly avoid or delay a complete replacement of the septic system.

 Frequently Asked Questions

-What is the purpose of the Basic System Assessment Program?
+What is the purpose of the Basic System Assessment (BSA) Program?

 What is a homeowner’s responsibility regarding sewage treatment?